siraat-ai-academy/freelance-content-writing-suite-by-jamalu/eks2-signature-intro.md

 ---

-## 🌌 What Makes Jamalu Signature Services Different?
+## 🌌 What Makes Eks2 Signature Services Different?

 🪶 **Empathy over ego**: We don’t just write.
 We *listen*, we feel, we reflect.
 🎯 **Purpose-led copy**: Every task connects to why your brand exists.
 📚 **Beginner clarity**: Explained like teaching a friend.
 No jargon.
 No flex.
 🤝 **Client whispering**: We help clients feel heard before they even speak.
-🧠 **Jamalu + AI**: We blend craft with tech — heart-led edits over bot-based output.
+🧠 **Eks2 + AI**: We blend craft with tech — heart-led edits over bot-based output.

 ---